 Commander Reginald Cooper

 Commander Cooper is a native of Tchula and a 1997 graduate of Jackson State University.
 Cooper began his career at the Jackson Police Department where he worked as a patrol officer and served with the Violent Crimes Task Force and as a Detective in the Robbery/Homicide Division.
 Commander Cooper later served as a Domestic Violence Detective with the Yazoo City Police Department where he was recognized by the Center for Violence Prevention as “Hero of the Year” in 2010.
 Cooper began working as a Sergeant for the Byram Police Department in 2011 and later promoted to Sergeant of the Detective Bureau.
 Cooper was promoted to Commander of Administrative Support in 2016.
-The Administrative Support Bureau includes the Criminal Investigations Division, Communications, Records and Accreditation.
+The Administrative Support Bureau includes the Criminal Investigations Division, Communications, School Resources, Training, Records and Accreditation.

 Commander David Errington